virasak/angular-elm/README.md

 ### With flags

-If your Elm app does not use ports but requires only one flag, for instance a random seed or a date object, then you could pass that one value along.
+If your Elm app does not use ports but requires only one flag, for instance a random seed, or user name, then you could pass that one value along.

     <ng-elm module="Game.Shuffler" ng-interface="gameCtrl.randomSeed"></ng-elm>
-    <ng-elm module="FortuneTeller" ng-interface="mysticalController.today"></ng-elm>
+    <ng-elm module="FortuneTeller" ng-interface="mysticalController.user.name"></ng-elm>

 For multiple flags pass an object, which could very well be your controller, or `$scope` if that's how you roll.